Notebooks

 (I also dislike talk of "regulating artificial intelligence", not least because artificial intelligence, in the sense people like to think of it, "is the technology of the future, and always will be".)

-Do my homework for me: A lot of the work in this area is done by people who more or less presuppose secular, egalitarian values, with some variation in how they feel about liberalism.
+Do my homework for me: A lot of the work in this area is done by people who more or less presuppose secular, egalitarian values, with some variation in how they feel about liberalism vs. socialism.
 As a secular, egaliatarian liberal socialist, I share these values, but this is also a very narrow range of opinion.
 Is there no serious work being done by conservatives?
-Is there no work on algorithmic fairness informed by Catholic teaching, or by Islamic law?
+Is there no work on algorithmic fairness informed by Catholic social teaching, or by Islamic law?
 No neo-Confucians?
 If anyone could send me pointers, I'd appreciate it.

 Notebooks: